General Taxi/Transport Questions

 5. Are all your drivers English-speaking taxi drivers?

-Yes, all of Gringotaxis’ drivers are fluent English speakers.
+No, manyy of Gringotaxis’ driver’s speak English.
 We issue an English test and in-person interviews in English to all of our drivers.

 6. Does Gringotaxis provide rides on demand?